ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     - "Configure Keyboard Shortcuts"
         - "Open Containing Folder" select "Custom" enter the Keyboard shortcut of `ctrl+e, ctrl+e`
         - Under "File" next to "Quit" click under "Alternate" select the button labeled "None" then enter `ctrl+w`; select "OK" at the bottom of the dialogue box
+- LibreOffice
+    - It seems like when LibreOffice is in dark mode it doesn't automatically change the icons so they are very difficult to see.
+To change this select "Tools" then "Options" then under "LibreOffice" select "View"
+        - Under "Icon style:" select "Breeze (SVG + dark)" then click the "Apply" button.
+    - I also prefer the "ribben" style of user interface.
+To change to the ribbon ui go to "View" then "User Interface..."
+Then select "Tabbed"

 ## Apps that I'm experimenting with